play/play/README.md

 Play is **iTunes-based**.
 That means we can let iTunes do what it's good at and manage the state of our music.
-We use **iTunes DJ** to handle the main Play queue, specifically because it emulates what Play does: provide a smart playlist neverending songs.
+We use **iTunes DJ** to handle the main Play queue, specifically because it emulates what Play does: provide a smart playlist of neverending songs.

 ### The Stream and Speakers